 Many of the people in the aforementioned article throng the shrines of various pagan deities, particularly that of Onishe (Alanwanyi Asaba), a mother goddess whose shrine is situated along the banks of River Niger and is often depicted having gargantuan breasts, (said to symbolize fertility and abundance).

 Every culture has a deity that is often tasked with bestowing wealth or fortune in exchange for all manner of votive offerings e.g. Yemoja, Ikenga, Lakshmi, Plutus, Ops, Fortuna, Gad, Jeng gu etc.

-An ancient demonic strongman that is sought in Satanism and Witchcraft for wealth and is regarded as the treasurer of hell is Zeus, who is also called “Mammon”.
+In LaVeyan Satanism, this money ritual is called “compassion ritual.”
+An ancient demonic strongman that is invoked during satanic rites for wealth and is regarded as the treasurer of hell is called “Mammon.”
+Some Satanists call him “Zeus.”

-According to former satanists, his base is in the marine kingdom, and his visual representation is of a male figure having golden body parts.
+According to former satanists, his base is in the water kingdom, and his visual representation is of a male figure having golden body parts.

-The strongman of mammon makes humans bow to money in the place of God.
-It leads their hearts away from God, sears their conscience to do anything to have wealth and ultimately leads them to destruction.
+The spirit of Mammon makes humans bow to money in the place of God.
+It leads their hearts away from God, sears their conscience to do anything to have wealth and ultimately leads them into destruction.

 In African demonism, ritual culprits

 also make use of women’s underwear or menstrual pads as Voodoo links wherein their victims’ womb and/or its products are offered to demons in exchange for wealth.
 In some cases, they utilise semen.

 In a certain interview, a young man who self-identifies as a retired “Yahoo guy” admits that there are various forms of money-making rituals.
 One involves bathing in the public.

 Another rite involves wiping of a lady’s vagina with a magickally “charged” material after sexual intercourse and there is also one in which the candidate must have sex with a girl after bathing with a local ritual soap.